-As an Optional Paper, Sociology has long been a favourite among aspirants looking to get a high score.
+As the best optional for UPSC, sociology has long been a favourite among aspirants looking to get a high score.
 It is one of the subjects where a score of more than 300 is an achievable reality.
-Take the case of Anu Kumari, who scored 318 in the subject and attained the 2nd rank in the 2017. you too can do that with just 4 months of intensive studying, here is how.
+Take the case of Anu Kumari, who scored 318 in the subject and attained the 2nd rank in 2017. you too can do that with just 4 months of intensive studying, here is how.

 - Requires no prior knowledge or skill to understand.